kevinkchen1/cse15l-lab-reports/labreport4.md

 **Keys Pressed:** *`Ctrl-C: git@github.com:kevinkchen1/cse15llab7.git` `Typed on command line: git clone` `Ctrl-V` `<Enter>`* I used `Ctrl-C` to copy the ssh clone URL from my forked lab7 Github repository and then `Ctrl-V` to paste it into the command line after `git clone`.
 Then I pressed enter to run the completed command to clone the forked repository.
-Then I `cd lab7` to change the directory to the lab7 respository.
+Then I `cd lab7` to change the directory to the lab7 repository.

 ![image](https://github.com/kevinkchen1/cse15l-lab-reports/assets/108315438/abf77b5a-449a-4b60-aca1-a83c358e1fe9)